-• Could you spend more time on circuits/logical expressions/truth tables/decisions?

-- I still don't get indices and the brackets.
+- Could you spend more time on circuits/logical expressions/truth tables/decisions?
+We will start with that today, and more in the following weeks. - I still don't get indices and the brackets.
 Could you spend more time on that?

-Yes, we will, since

-- 1) it's fundamental, and

-- 2) the same ideas are used for accessing formatted data (today's topic).

-- I still don't get what is meant by input?
+Yes, we will, since - 1) it's fundamental, and - 2) the same ideas are used for accessing formatted data (today's topic). - I still don't get what is meant by input?